js567/3d-camera-project/README.md

 plugged into USB ports on the computer.

 (NOTE: this project can be extended to include more cameras, assuming you have more than three USB ports, which would make a better GIF.
-I was having issues in OpenCV when I tried to stream multiple cameras over the same USB-C hub, even with threading, so I was stuck with three.
+I had issues in OpenCV when I tried to stream multiple cameras over the same USB-C hub, even with threading, so I was stuck with three.
 If you figure out a way around it, let me know!)

 When the script is run, all three cameras start capturing video.
 When the spacebar is pressed, a snapshot is taken from each camera